NMan1/OverflowR6V2/README.md

   - Player fov changer

-May or may not be safe, depends on if shiteye has sigged nops beteewn the inline mov jmp rax hook.
+May or may not be safe, depends on how shiteye detects the modifed function hook (comparing the function to the original sig etc)

 <img src="https://i.imgur.com/QKopdHE.png"/>
 <img src="https://i.imgur.com/xTxUtWR.png"/>